Lamb Keema Mattar Curry

 Monica's Spice Diary - Indian Food Blog https://spicediary.com/

-19 thoughts on “Lamb Keema Mattar Curry
+19 Replies to “Lamb Keema Mattar Curry”

 1. My boyfriend suggested this for dinner on Easter Sunday, since I had some ground lamb.
 I searched the net and after searching recipes, found this one to be the most authentic.
 I had all ingredients except for the potato!
 I use mustard oil in Tandoori marinade, and can’t wait to use it again.
 I’ll let you know how mine turns out.
 Had to convert the grams to pounds and cups.
 I’ve been a personal chef for 18, now as a side gig from my regular job during the week.